-- 6.1 The Council shall maintain a written record of its data processing activities.
-This will be held in the Council's information asset registers. - 6.2 The Information Governance team shall be responsible for creating and maintaining the record of processing activity in conjunction with Information asset owners.
+- 6.1 The Council shall create maintain a written record of its data processing activities. - 6.2 The Information Governance team and each department shall be responsible for creating and maintaining the record of processing activity in accordance with UK GDPR Article 30.